 Our Humphry Repton landscapes

-2018 marks the 200th anniversary of the death of Humphry Repton, one of Britain’s best-loved landscape designers.
+Humphry Repton was one of Britain’s best-loved landscape designers.
 Repton helped shape landscapes where the barriers between gardens and parks were broken down; estates that combine the polished look of ‘Capability’ Brown with the more naturalistic and dramatic landscapes of the Picturesque Movement.

 The National Trust looks after many parks and gardens influenced by Repton including Sheringham Park, Norfolk, which he described as his ‘most favourite work.’

 Repton was a skilled water colour painter, each commission was accompanied by one of his ingenious 'red books' to illustrate his proposal.
 In total he produced nine of his famous Red Books at our places.

 Here are some of our best places to see Repton’s work:

 Repton visited Sheffield Park several times in 1789 and again in 1790.
 We don’t know if a Red Book was produced but it is thought that his recommendations were concentrated near the house where he created a series of four small lakes on the site of what is known today as the ‘First Lake’.

 West Wycombe Park, Buckinghamshire

 Repton was commissioned to produce designs for John Dashwood King at West Wycombe Park sometime before 1796.
 He included sketches and extracts from his recommendations in Observations on the Theory and Practice of Landscape Gardening in which he referred to the production of a Red Book.